asskkord/shinabzo_D03_Linux/materials/part04_input_output.md

 Each process can have nine file descriptors opened at the same time.
 The bash shell reserves the first three descriptors with identifiers 0, 1 and 2.
 This is what they mean:
-- 0, STDIN - standard input stream.
+- 0, STDIN — standard input stream;
-- 1, STDOUT - standard output stream.
+- 1, STDOUT — standard output stream;
-- 2, STDERR - standard error stream.
+- 2, STDERR — standard error stream.

 ### STDIN